NexusSocial/social/README.md

 # NexusSocial Social Layer

-This serves as a monorepo for projects related to the social layer for Nexus.
+This serves as a monorepo for projects related to the social layer for vr games (and other types of games too!).

 In particular, it hosts:
 * TODO: Fill this in